 There are many functionalities that OEM analytics software are offering.
 For instance, the OEM software can make suggestions based on data that directly reflect the sales funnel.
 Those could be UX/UI design suggestions, what content to produce, what sales approach might work best, or how to improve the features that you’re offering in your application.

 Furthermore, OEM software prescriptive analytics help prescribe a potential solution to a question or concern.
 By using a combination of descriptive and predictive data and prescriptive analysis methods, experienced professionals can offer answers to what-if scenarios.
 The goal is to use data from past situations to analyze what might happen in the future and offer solutions that are statistically likely to lead to better outcomes.

 OEM software vs White-label

-There is a little difference between OEM software and white-label.
+There is little difference between OEM software and white-label.
 We’ve already covered what is OEM software, so let’s give you a short explanation of what white-label is, too.

 White-label is a product or a service that is specifically designed and produced to be marketed and sold by third parties.

 So, what’s the difference between both?
 First, almost all OEMs are white-label products.
-In the software industry, one company will be the OEM for a second company who resells the finished product as part of its own product package solution directly to the public.
+In the software industry, one company will be the OEM for a second company that resells the finished product as part of its own product package solution directly to the public.
 It may or may not be labeled as OEM.
 On the other side, when one company designs a white-label offering, it creates all the back-end technology and services for its clients.
 The client will rebrand the product or the service as their own, and the company creator won’t be mentioned for their involvement.